infinum/ios-prince-of-versions/README.md

 If you don't want to manage the JSON configuration file required by `loadConfiguration` or `checkForUpdates`, you can use `checkForUpdateFromAppStore`.
 This method will automatically get your app BundleID and it will return version info fetched from the App Store.

+However, `updateStatus` result can only assume values `UpdateStatus.noUpdateAvailable` and `UpdateStatus.newUpdateAvailable`.
+It is not possible to check if update is mandatory by using this method and provided data by the AppStore.

 ```swift
 PrinceOfVersions().checkForUpdateFromAppStore(
     trackPhaseRelease: false,